Frequently Asked Questions

 FDD’s Lawyers Trip to Israel is specifically geared towards individuals who have a J.D. and are pursuing careers in national security law, counterterrorism, or foreign policy.
 Those who are currently working in these fields will have priority, although we will give fair consideration to applicants who have a demonstrated interest as well.

 Those who are between the ages of 30-40 will receive priority consideration, but those who are slightly below and above the age range will also be considered based on their professional background and suitable qualifications.

-Participants are required to attend pre-trip and post-trip meetings in Washington DC The meetings are tentatively scheduled for the evenings of May 10 and July 12, 2018.
+Participants are required to attend two pre-trip and and post-trip meetings in Washington DC.
 As long as you can commit to being in DC for all of the relevant programming, your application will be considered.
-Please indicate in your application if you are not DC or NYC-based.
+Please indicate in your application if you are not DC-based.

 Participating in the pre and post-trip programming is mandatory.
 We have found that these sessions greatly enhance the trip experience.
 Please note in your application if you have a conflict with the pre-trip or post-trip dates.
 We will consider circumstances on a case-by-case basis.

-Yes, we encourage you to extend your time in Israel.
-This will likely result in a $150 change fee for you.
-Please contact [email protected] to request an extension.
+Yes!
+You are able to extend your trip dates for a fee (the airline charges for trip extensions).
 Please note that extensions are not always possible and are in no way guaranteed.
 The airlines place certain restriction on extensions and those rules govern any decision.

 Some other rules for extensions include: